Joseph Reed (playwright): Other works

-In 1761 Reed contributed to the Monitor, a periodical issued in support of the Earl of Bute's administration; and in 1764 he sent to the Universal Museum an amusing autobiography.
+In 1761 Reed contributed to the Monitor, a periodical issued in support of the Earl of Bute's administration; and in 1764 he sent to the Universal Museum an autobiography.
+In 1772, in the Morning Chronicle, he defended Garrick — despite a pending quarrel between them — from apparent libel by William Kenrick, who had just issued the scandalous Love in the Suds.
+Reed wrote under the pseudonym of Benedict, and Kenrick reprinted his letters in the fifth edition of his pamphlet.